Spain Employer of Record

 - Provide a local point of contact to the employee to answer any questions regarding their employment, local HR or payroll

-Partner with Safeguard Global as your employer of record and PEO in Spain
+Partner with Safeguard Global as your Spain employer of record and PEO

 The information provided on or through this website is for informational purposes only and does not constitute legal advice.
 Safeguard Global expressly disclaims any liability with respect to warranty or representation concerning the information contained herein, including the lost essence, interpretation, accuracy and/or completeness of the information in transit and language translation.